benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q156.png)

-_**Q235:** Any dragon that in number of dragons it froze on average - on months it froze dragons in - is at least 10_
+_**Q235:** Any dragon that the number of dragons it froze on average - on months it froze dragons in - is at least 10_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q235.png)